 College can be one of life’s biggest investments.
 And, earning a degree or certificate is an important step forward down many career paths.

-Here’s an overview of the pros and cons of taking online classes while working full time, including strategies for juggling the demands of schooling alongside holding down a job:
+Read on to learn more about taking online classes while also working full-time, including the pros and cons, and strategies for juggling the demands of schooling alongside holding down a job.

 Pros of Taking Online Classes

-Some potential pros of working towards a degree or certificate online include:
+Here’s a look at some potential pros of working towards a degree or certificate online.

 Having a Flexible Schedule

-Traditionally, college and graduate school courses meet once or multiple times per week throughout a semester, trimester, summer or winter session.
+Traditionally, college and graduate school courses meet once or multiple times per week throughout a semester or summer/winter session.
 The length of class time varies too.
-For example, large lectures may only span one hour while once-per-week seminars could run for two or three hours.
+For example, large lectures may only span one hour, while once-per-week seminars could run for two or three hours.

-If a student is taking a full-time course load, which usually constitutes a minimum of twelve credit hours, they’ll have to coordinate these blocked out class hours around their existing work schedule.
+If you’re taking a full-time course load, which usually constitutes a minimum of twelve credit hours, you’ll have to coordinate these blocked-out class hours around your existing work schedule.

-So, in-person learning, where students are expected to be in class at a set time each week, is not always the most workable solution for learners who plan to keep working while hitting the books.
+As a result, in-person learning (where students are expected to be in class at a set time each week) is not always feasible if you plan to work and study at the same time.

-For students who work full time, online classes can come with added flexibility.
-After all, online courses are often facilitated through pre-recorded lectures, streaming video tutorials, self-guided activities, and readings that can be done on a student’s timeframe.
+If you work full-time, online classes can come with added flexibility.
+After all, online courses are often facilitated through pre-recorded lectures, streaming video tutorials, self-guided activities, and reading that can be done on a student’s timeframe.

 In some cases, online classes do still include a certain number of live lectures or learning activities (typically hosted via streaming video) that enrolled students are expected to attend.

-In those scenarios, students might opt to arrange their work schedule so they’re not scheduled on the job during the times when their online classes convene live.
+In those scenarios, you might need to arrange your work schedule so you’re not on the job during the times when live online classes convene.

-Naturely, most online classes still assign weekly topics.
-So, students will need to consider when readings and projects are due.
-But, online degree programs and classes often offer a higher level of scheduling flexibility, allowing students to block out study time or “attending class” around when they’re not working.
+Naturely, most online classes still assign homework, so you’ll also need to consider when you’ll fit in independent reading, projects, and studying.
+However, online degree programs and classes often offer a higher level of scheduling flexibility, allowing you to “attend class” and study at times when you’re not working.

 Maintaining Location Independence

-There are thousands of colleges and universities across the United States, but probably only a handful near most students’ home or place of work.
-While taking classes as a commuter student might be logistically possible, sticking to programs hosted by local universities might limit a student’s choice of faculty or subject areas.
+There are thousands of colleges and universities across the United States, but probably only a handful near your home or place of work.
+While taking classes as a commuter student might be logistically possible, sticking to programs hosted by local universities can limit your choice of faculty and subject areas.

-Additionally, it’s possible that local options aren’t the top-ranked in a given topic—and might not even offer specific degrees or pre-professional certificates.
+Additionally, it’s possible that local options aren’t the top-ranked in a given field — and might not even offer specific degrees or pre-professional certificates.

-On the flip side, the only location required for taking online classes while working full time is a reliable internet connection and a comfortable study space.
-Online classes also can save students a trip to campus, giving some student workers more time to juggle post-secondary studies alongside their regular jobs.
+On the flip side, the only location required for taking online classes while working full-time is a reliable internet connection and a comfortable study space.
+Online classes also save time traveling to and fro a campus, giving you more time to juggle post-secondary studies alongside your regular job.